All Products

 nvidia-smi.exe -q | findstr License

-If the following command output is displayed, the driver license does not expire.
-In this case, you do not need to upgrade the driver to an SWL driver.
-If the following command output is not displayed, you must upgrade the driver to an SWL driver.
-For more information, see Upgrade a GRID driver by using Cloud Assistant.
+If the output shown in the following figure is returned, the license for the current driver has not expired.
+In this case, you do not need to upgrade to the SWL driver.
+Otherwise, you must upgrade to the SWL driver.
+For more information, see Upgrade the GRID driver using Cloud Assistant.

 vgpu-License.png

-• GPU-accelerated compute-optimized Windows instances (gn7i, gn6i, ebmgn7i, and ebmgn6i instances)
+• GPU-accelerated compute-optimized Windows instances (gn7i, gn6i, ebmgn7i, and ebmgn6i)

-You can check the status of the driver license to determine whether to upgrade the driver.
-Perform the following steps:
+Check the License Status to determine whether to upgrade the driver.
+To do this, perform the following steps:

-1. Log on to your GPU-accelerated compute-accelerated Windows instance, such as a gn7i instance.
+1. Log on to a GPU-accelerated compute-optimized Windows instance, such as a gn7i instance.

-2. Open cmd and run the following commands in sequence to check the status of the driver license:
+2. Open cmd and run the following commands to check the current driver License Status.

 cd C:\Program Files\NVIDIA Corporation\NVSMI